 At least 3 players and one DM.
 (A legal D&D Adventurers League table consists of 3-7 players.)

 - A place to play.
-This can be your local store or a public event (like a convention or game day).
-Some D&D Adventurers League games can be played at home or online as well.
+This can be your local store, a public event (like a convention or game day), at home, or online.

-Game stores are supported through the Wizards Play Network and receive kits with great materials in them to enhance your game.
-D&D Encounters (our weekly Wednesday program) and D&D Expeditions adventures are both available for your local game store to run.
+Game stores are supported through the Wizards Play Network.
+Material for the D&D Adventurer’s League is available for your local game store to run.

 If you’re a DM, the D&D Adventurers League is a great way to run D&D games without having to spend time creating your own campaign world or adventures for it.
 As a DM, not only are you a guide to weaving a fantastic shared story, you also act as an official for the table you’re running, providing your players with their characters’ experience points and rewards at the end of each session.
 Our adventures provide guidance on how to DM for the D&D Adventurers League.